tsd504/Racing-game/README.md

   <img src="Images/chess_horse.png" alt="Detailed chess horse model" width="400">
 </p>

-After the doughnut, I wanted to try something more complex.
+After the doughnut, I wanted to try something more relevant to my love of chess.
 The chess horse taught me how to work with organic shapes and proper topology.
-I spent a lot of time getting the curves right and making sure the mesh flowed properly.
+I spent a lot of time getting the curves right and making sure the mesh flowed smoothly.

 ### 3. Animation and Rigging